Post-Pandemic Senior Living Changes Here to Stay

 For instance, there are now tech-forward solutions that can transform a resident’s TV into a social, health, and wellness engagement engine, keeping residents entertained, active, and connected—all from the safety of their room.

 Residents’ abilities to receive in-person treatment have also been hampered by COVID restrictions.
-Some residents were too frightened to leave their apartment, others were simply unable to visit the doctors.
+Some residents were too frightened of the virus to leave their apartment, others were simply unable to visit the doctors.
 This, along with restricted access to emergent care, has created a problem, especially for the management and treatment of healthcare concerns aside from COVID.

 There’s also been a shift toward expanding in-house primary care facilities.
 This expansion is largely due to the competitive advantages this brings to communities combined with the number of community-sponsored Medicare Advantage Programs and Benefits on the market.
 Per Senior Housing News: